 Measured coordinates form the building blocks for these systems.
 In the linear referencing implementation in ArcGIS, the term route refers to any linear feature, such as a city street, highway, river, or pipe, that has a unique identifier and a common measurement system along each linear feature.
 A collection of routes with a common measurement system can be built on a line feature class as follows:

 Locational accuracy and support for a high-precision data management framework are critical in GIS data management.
 A key requirement is the ability to store coordinate information with enough precision.
-The precision of a coordinate describes the number of digits that is used to record the location.
+The precision of a coordinate describes the number of digits that are used to record the location.
 This defines the resolution at which spatial data is collected and managed.

 Since geodatabases and databases can record high-precision coordinates, users can build datasets with high accuracy levels and with greater resolution as data capture tools and sensors improve over time (data entry from survey and civil engineering, cadastral and COGO data capture, increased imagery resolution, lidar, building plans from CAD, and so on).